TAPE ONE SIDE ONE

 It was to be a big surprise

-He tried not to slop things all over the kitchen
+He tried not to slop things

 But it’s hard when you’re only five.
 He still got